All locations of the Meridian Library District will be closed on Monday, May 27 for Memorial Day.

 Gifts of cash, securities and bequests that support the mission of the Library will be handled by the Library Director who will work out terms of acceptance that are compatible with Library policies, the donor’s intent, and applicable law.
 The Library welcomes major gifts including those directed towards a renovation, expansion or other large project.

 The Library accepts donations of money for the purchase of material in memory or honor of community residents or others.
-Library staff will use guidelines set forth in the Materials Selection Policy in determining which materials to purchase.
+Library staff will use guidelines set forth in the Collection Development Policy in determining which materials to purchase.
 Although the Library cannot guarantee the purchase of specifically identified titles, donors may suggest subject areas for the use of their donation.
 A bookplate may be affixed to such material with wording determined by the donor in consultation with Library staff.

 Monetary gifts without restriction are added to the Library’s General Fund to be used for the purchase of materials, equipment, programs or other operating expenses.